 Evolving regulatory landscape

 The EU spearheads open banking maturity with forward-thinking frameworks like PSD3, influencing global markets such as the US, China, India, and Australia.
-Proprietary payment networks emerge as vital solutions, bridging compliance and implementation challenges across diverse regions.
+Proprietary payment networks emerge as vital solutions, bridging regulatory compliance and implementation challenges across diverse regions.

 Digital wallet integration and A2A payments surge